ga4gh/vrs/docs/source/terms_and_model.rst

 * Implementations MUST enforce values 0 ≤ start ≤ end.
 In the case of double-stranded DNA, this constraint holds even when a feature is on the complementary strand.
-* VR uses Interbase coordinates because they provide conceptual consistency that is not possible with residue-based systems (see :ref:`rationale <interbase-coordinates-design>`).
+* VRS uses Interbase coordinates because they provide conceptual consistency that is not possible with residue-based systems (see :ref:`rationale <interbase-coordinates-design>`).
 Implementations will need to convert between interbase and 1-based inclusive